info201b-au2022/project-justinmlc/docs/p01-proposal.md

 ## Research Questions
+1. How does mental health and the quality of sleep correlate among university students?
+2. What is the relationship between sleep duration and academic performance for university students for online learning during the COVID-19 pandemic.
+3. How does sleep duration and quality impact university students’ academic performance?

 ## The Dataset
 FYI: these are just potential ones we can use, doesn't have to be final